S-Spence/OpenGL_3D_Scene/README.md

 # OpenGL 3D Scene

 This project creates a 3D representation of a 2D image using the OpenGL API.
 The image includes a laptop, a book, and a piece of paper sitting on a granite countertop.
-The screencast below demonstrates navigating the 3D.
+The screencast below demonstrates navigating the 3D scene.
 The usage section discusses scene navigation in more depth.
 </br>
 </br>
 <img src="README_Images/3D_Scene_Screencast.gif" width="800" height="600" />